Isidore Newman School Invitational

 put me on the email chain: firstname.lastname@example.org

-i don't care what you do, just have fun. i was a 2A/1N in hs and pretty much exclusively read K affs (except one round my sophomore year). on the neg we extended a DA once my entire senior year. now i'm a 2N/1A doing pretty much the same thing. that being said, i'm not ideologically disposed to one "side" of debate; it really comes down to individual execution. with that in mind, here are some things you should know if i'm judging you:
+i don't care what you do, just have fun. i was a 2A/1N in hs and pretty much exclusively read K affs (except literally one round my sophomore year). on the neg we extended a DA once my entire senior year. now i'm a 2N/1A doing pretty much the same thing. that being said, i'm not ideologically disposed to one "side" of debate; it really comes down to individual execution. if you're wondering if you can read something in front me, the answer is probably yes with obvious caveats for any argument that is overtly problematic.

 Timothy Dahms Paradigm